covivis/COVIVIS/README.md

 ## Overview
-[COVIVIS](https://covivis.soken.ac.jp/) is a web tool that predicts the number of infected people from time-series data of the virus concentrations in waste water.
-This R script provides functions estimating some epidemiological parameters and predicting the number of disease cases with them.
-The simulation results may not perfectly match the output from COVIVIS due to the use of random numbers and the specification of internal functions, but they are qualitatively identical.
-In addition, the script does not include the codes for data formatting or processing.
+[COVIVIS](https://covivis.soken.ac.jp/) is a web-based tool that predicts the number of people infected with COVID-19 using time-series data of the virus concentrations in wastewater.
+This R script provides functions to estimate some epidemiological parameters and to predict the number of disease onset casesbased on these estimates.
+While the outputs of these functions may not exactly match the results produced by COVIVIS - due to the use of random numbers and the difference in internal functions specifications - they are qualitatively consistent.
+We aim to extend the application of COVIVIS to predict other infectious diseases beyond COVID-19.

 ## Functions
 ### find_me_from_sd(m,sd)